- Join Now

 When authoring or editing a to blog articles, wiki articles, forum topics, calendar events, and microblog posts, you can add attachments.

-- A single post can have up to twenty attachments.
+- A single post can have a maximum of 20 attachments.

 - Attachments have the same size limit as the rest of your workplace, typically 2GB.

 Anyone that can view a post can download its attachments.

 Like with uploading files to Folder Channels, previews will be generated where possible for attachments.
 You can view the preview by clicking on the name of the attachment.